aravind-manoj/ADCodec/README.md

 # ADCodec

-**ADCodec is a tool that encodes data from a file into a picture and decodes the picture back to its original file format.**
+**ADCodec is a simple tool that transforms data from conventional file formats into advanced image code.
+Whether it's encrypting sensitive information for secure transmission or concealing files within images for covert communication, ADCodec offers a seamless solution.ADCodec ensures data integrity while enabling efficient decoding back to its original format.**

 ## Features